 - Axis Bank

 - ICICI Bank

 - Kotak Mahindra Bank

 - Small Industries Development Bank of India (SIDBI)

 - Union Bank of India

 All of these banks provide different types of loan offerings that help SMEs in different areas.
-For instance, SIDBI offers different loan options for availing micro-credit, for purchasing equipment, as well as special loan offer for female entrepreneurs.
+For instance, SIDBI offers different loan options for availing micro-credit, purchasing equipment, as well as special loan offers for female entrepreneurs.